tonykim925/personalweb-5fa1e/src/pages/portfolio/project-3.md

 ##### Method:

-The project was split into three components:** survey design, survey recruitment, and survey analysis.**
+The project was split into three components: **survey design, survey recruitment, and survey analysis**.

 ###### Survey Design: